Adam Moore,Diaphanous (2022). Camera: Gavin Repton. Choreography, Editing and Sound: Adam Moore.

 Living and working alongside local people in Ingestre as an artist in residence with Ama Josephine B. Johnstone and Verity Birt, field recordings, photography, nature writing and dances in the Orangery grounds develop into a suite of four composite works.
-Film, text, sound, and a triptych of digital collages, Diaphanous investigates hidden intangible histories, sensory and not-strictly-sensory elements of Ingestre Orangery and gardens.
+Video, text, sound, and a triptych of digital collages, Diaphanous investigates hidden intangible histories, sensory and not-strictly-sensory elements of Ingestre Orangery and gardens.

 Questions shore up.